Home Report a Problem Pollution Journal Sewers & Drains Farmland

 Farm Run-off

-Water companies get all the headlines about river pollution, but long stretches of rivers pass through farmland which, nationally, is a greater source of poor river water quality. source
+Water companies get all the headlines about river pollution, but long stretches of rivers pass through farmland, and nationally, farms are a greater source of poor river water quality. source

 Nationally, poor management of manure and slurry in rural areas is the agricultural activity that has the greatest impact, affecting 36% of all river water bodies.